tatercode/spanishNotes/languageTransfer/transfer45.md

 Le interesa salir a bailar esta noche  - Does it interest her to go out to dance tonight

-Te inreresaría salir a baliar esta noche? - Would it interest you to go out to dance tonight?
+Te interesaría salir a baliar esta noche? - Would it interest you to go out to dance tonight?

 # To seem
 - Parecer - To seem